Please see "Ibasen Ukiyo-e Museum" from the right side of Ibasen.

 Zuishin

-These are the military officers who are in charge of guarding the court.
-Ibasen's zuijin are dressed in splendid costumes.
+The Zuishin are the military officers who guard the court.
+The Ibasen's attendant is dressed in a splendid costume.
 They carry crowns, swords, bows, back arrows, and hand-held arrows.

 Shicho